marcelotto/skout/README.md

 For each concept in the concept hierarchy an `rdf:type skos:Concept` statement and a label statement is produced in the RDF translation.
 The property used for the label statement can be defined with the `label_type` field in the preamble.
 Possible values are `prefLabel`, which will use `skos:prefLabel` for the label statements and is the default, or `notation` for the `skos:notation` property.
 By default a plain string is used for the object of the label statement, but you can configure a language tag which should be used with the `default_language` field in the preamble.

+If you want to add an additional class (above `skos:Concept`) to all defined concepts, you can do so with the `additional_concept_class` field in the preamble.

 The nesting of the concepts will be translated to both `skos:narrower` and `skos:broader` statements accordingly.

 So, all in all, this Skout document: